Attraction to Trans Men

 Safety, consent & law

 The attraction is lawful and, between consenting adults, benign.
 The central considerations are respectful, consensual relationships and recognising trans men as full partners rather than as a category, keeping the attraction centred on the person rather than on a single fetishised trait.
+One practical point follows from that: a trans man's history is his own information, and whether, when and to whom it is disclosed is his decision alone, since outing a partner can expose him to real social and physical risk.

 - Attraction to Trans Women45/100Gynandromorphophilia · Identity & TransformationA pattern of erotic and romantic attraction toward trans women and other feminine-presenting people who also have some male-typical features.
 Research frames it as a variant of attraction among consenting adults rather than a disorder.45